Residency Requirements: Graduate Students

 You must demonstrate the intent* to make California your permanent home and relinquish ties to your previous places of residence.
 Examples of establishing legal ties to the state of California are as follows:

-- obtain a California Driver’s License or State Identification card within the first 30 days of arriving in California
+- Obtaining a California Driver's License or State Identification card within the first 30 days of arriving in California

-- register a vehicle in California (if vehicle is owned and used in California) within the first 30 days of arriving in California
+- Registering a vehicle in California (if vehicle is owned and used in California) within the first 60 days of arriving in California

-- register to vote in California (if registered to vote in previous state of residence) within the first 30 days of arriving in California
+- Registering to vote in California (if registered to vote in previous state of residence) within the first 60 days of arriving in California

-- file California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving in California
+- Filing California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving in California

-- file out-of-state income tax returns as a nonresident or part-year resident on income earned prior to arriving in California
+- Filing out-of-state income tax returns as a resident or part-year resident on income earned prior to arriving in California

-- designate and use a California address as a permanent address on all school, employment, and military records
+- Designating and useing a California address as a permanent address on all school, employment, and military records

 Sample documents we will request:

-- W2s for the current (or previous) tax year (including your previous state of residence)
+- W-2s for the current (or previous) tax year (including those from your previous state of residence)

-- California driver’s license or state ID card
+- California Driver's License or State Identification card

-- California vehicle registration (if you own a vehicle)
+- California vehicle registration (if you own a and currently drive your vehicle)

-- California voter’s registration (for example, a copy of voter’s registration card or screenshot of online voter registration status)
+- California voter's registration (for example, a copy of your voter's registration card or screenshot of your online voter registration status)

 You may file a California Part-Year Resident tax form (540NR) your first year; Schedule 540NR indicates your dates in California.
 If you earned income out-of-state before your arrival, we recommend filing a part-year resident return in your previous state.